 Immigration and Trade

-Back then Bananas and Pineapples Were The Exotic New Thing
+Bananas and Pineapples Were an Exotic New Thing to Americans

 In 1899 James Dole arrived in Hawaii with $1000 in his pocket, a Harvard degree in business and horticulture and a love of farming.
 He began by growing pineapples.
 After harvesting the world’s sweetest, juiciest pineapples, he started shipping them back to mainland USA.